 Can the Home Secretary tell this House when targets were introduced, who signed them off, and how they were monitored?
 Can she tell us about the local targets and whether they were in place in Scotland?
 Can she tell us what happened to Home Office caseworkers who failed to meet those targets?
 If it is true that posters were being displayed to remind staff of the targets, how is it possible that the Home Secretary and the director of border, immigration and citizenship were not fully aware of this?
 This Home Secretary is presiding over a Department out of control, marked by cruelty and chaos.
 Will she stop shielding the Prime Minister?
 Will she do the honourable thing and resign?

 I think that once more the hon.
-Lady is confusing the difference between legal and illegal migrants.
+Lady is confusing legal and illegal migrants.
 Like any other Member of this House, I do not think that she would want the UK to be a home for illegal migrants.
 That is why we have policies which make it difficult for illegal migrants to thrive in the UK.
 That is exactly the right thing to do.
 It was started under former Governments.
 It has been continued under this one because we must remove people who are here illegally.

 I urge my right hon.
 Friend not to be knocked off course by the Opposition parties on the issue of illegal immigration.
 Most people in the real world, outside of the Labour party, the Scottish National party and the metropolitan London elite in the media, believe that the Government do not do enough to remove illegal immigrants from this country, not that they are doing too much.
 All the Opposition parties are demonstrating is how out of touch they have become with working-class communities up and down the country.